-Ronald R. Rossi’s practice focuses on complex commercial litigation, principally in the areas of business torts, contract disputes, finance, insurance coverage, real estate, software implementations and unfair competition.
-Ron is often called upon to represent foreign entities and individuals in cross border and United States disputes.
+Ronald R. Rossi’s practice focuses on complex commercial litigation, principally in the areas of business torts, contract disputes, corporate governance, finance, insurance coverage, real estate, software implementations and unfair competition.
+Ron also has extensive experience representing foreign entities and individuals in cross border, international and United States disputes.
 Ron has also litigated a broad array of matters for major corporate clients in the apparel, aviation, chemical, defense, entertainment, finance, insurance, real estate, sports and transportation industries, among others.
 He routinely litigates cases before federal and state courts throughout the United States.

 Prior to joining Kasowitz, Ron clerked for the Honorable Virgil Pittman, U.S. District Judge for the Southern District of Alabama.